eyedeekay/si-i2p-plugin/README.md

 good idea how to now.

-It would appear that, since it doesn't have to do lookups for sites that it has already visited, this proxy can sometimes be faster than the standard http proxy.
+It would appear that, since it doesn't have to do lookups for sites that it has already created a tunnel for, this proxy can sometimes be faster than the standard http proxy.
+I'm not sure how to confirm this but will attempt to correlate it with longitudinal testing.

 ### The pipes